 UT-211, the 35-mile paved road that leads you into the Visitor Center is a very scenic drive.
 Lined with massive rock formations resembling human-made buildings, it kept us distracted for most of the drive.
 On our drive, we spotted rock structures resembling giant cathedrals, stadiums, pyramids, the Whitehouse and castles.

-At about 11 miles roundtrip, at least 1600 ft elevation gain, this hike would probably be considered strenuous but doesn't require any technical climbing skills aside from the usual stamina and attention needed to complete a hike over rocky and mountainous terrain.
-The hike consists of going up and down the sides of these massive rock formations, but most rock had texture for grip, or steps built into them.
+At about 11 miles roundtrip, 1600 ft elevation change from the highest point to the lowest point, this hike would probably be considered strenuous but doesn't require any technical climbing skills aside from the usual stamina and attention needed to complete a hike over rocky and mountainous terrain.
+The hike consists of going up and down the sides of these massive rock formations often, so the actual elevation change is a lot more than 1600 feet.
+Most of the rock had texture for grip, or steps built into them.
 Though I have a fear of heights, this hike did not challenge my fears.
 For those who are familiar with Nevada Falls in Yosemite National Park, I would say this hike is similar in difficulty to the hike to the top of Nevada Falls via Mist Trail, then down by John Muir Trail.
 There are several “slot canyons” between the bases of the needles and mushroom rocks to get from one complex of rocks to another.
 These slot canyons had straight walls on both sides, narrow, most just sufficient in width for one-way, one-person traffic at a time.
 If 11 miles seems daunting distance-wise, an almost 6-mile out-and-back hike to Chesler Park will give you a glimpse of these amazing rock formations.
 Be sure to check in with the Visitor Center for trail conditions and weather updates before going on the trail.
 There is NO water on the trail, so all needed water will need to be carried in.
 Our very modest usual hiking speed of 2 miles an hour was slowed down considerably; we completed this 11 mile hike in 8.5 hours (includes 30 minute lunch), owing partly to the terrain and partly to my continuous picture taking.
 Sometimes, I wonder why I take so many pictures.
 Pictures just don't do justice to the awe I felt walking amongst these gigantic structures. .